Tatael7/swordMasters/README.md

 We decided to take an approach often used by TellTale Games, which makes many Walking Dead games: make a game based on an ancillary supporting character that is not the main character or retells the main story.
 Annual video game revenue is over 40 billion a year.

+Annual Revenues for mentioned companies (according to Owler.com):
+Legendary Entertainment annual revenue: $26.5M.
+TellTale Games: $10m.

+Among the Star Studded cast involved in the new Dune movie include Jason Mamoa as Duncan Idaho (protagonist ally) and Dave Bautista as Rabban "Beast" Harkonnen(antagonist ally).
+This is great news for the franchise.
+Jason Mamoa recently starred in the Aquaman movie, with Khal Drogo at the helm that made over a billion dollars in revenue.

+Ever since appearing in "Guardians of the Galaxy" and "Blade Runner 2049" Dave has become our favorite wrestler turned actor since Roddy Piper ran out of bubblegum in "They Live".
+The new Dune movie is directed by Blade Runner 2049's Denis Villeneuve.

+We knew that was a great starting point for setting up the story for this game.

+Box office sales:
+Blade Runner 2049: $259.2 m.
+Guardians of the Galaxy: $773.3m.
+Guardians of the Galaxy 2: $863.8 m.
+Aquaman: $1.148 b.